 This article will explore more behind this new medical miracle and how it can help to heal your horse.
 Below you’ll discover more information behind CBD oil as well as how it can help your horse.

 CBD (cannabidiol) oil is the sticky resin taken from the cannabis plant’s flowers.
 The plant contains over 120 compounds which contain various properties, including antibacterial and anti-inflammatory ones.
 When applied to your horse, it will react with their endocannabinoid system which will trick the brain into relaxing their body and releasing tension.

 How is it Made?

 Once the resin is taken from the flower it’s then sorted through and diluted.
 However, this process can vary depending on the brand creating it.
-Below are some common ways how CBD oil is made.
+Below are some common ways of how CBD oil is made.

 With Whole Plant Extraction

-To make CBD oil with whole plant extraction, the entire cannabis plant is taken and then steamed so the resin is extracted.
+To make CBD oil with whole-plant extraction, the entire cannabis plant is taken and then steamed so the resin is extracted.
 Many medical professionals encourage this form of CBD extraction as it allows the oil to have a purer form as the entire plant is being used rather than one small part of it.